denisrosset/faacets-play/content/about.md

 The website relies on a software coded for the occasion, which takes care of the hard work needed to relate Bell inequalities to a single unified inequality format.
 The algorithm used by this software is described in this [paper (in preparation)](http://www.arxiv.org/).
 A version of the software is also available [here](http://code.faacets.com) to use directly in e.g. Matlab.

 This website and all its content is open source, and modifiable by anyone.
 To contribute to the compendium with an inequality which is not yet incorpoprated (check you whether this is the case or not with the [What the facet](/wtf) function), follow the instructions provided here (in preparation).
 It is also easy to add information about the inequalities which are already present in the collection (e.g. an interesting bound, or property of special interest).
 For this follow the instructions here (in preparation).
 Finally, it is also possible for anyone to add features on the main software.
 For this, access to the code directly on [github](https://github.com/denisrosset/faacets).

+#### Licenses

+The parts of the `Faacets` project are available under the following licenses:

+- the database is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/deed.en_US">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>,
+- the `Faacets` software library is licensed under the New BSD license, and the `alasc` Computational Group Theory library is licensed under the GPL 3 license.